proflare/proflare.github.io/_teaching/2022-Summer-teaching.md

 location: "Atlanta Georgia"
 ---

 The objective of this lab is to familiarize students with basic laboratory instrumentation by performing an elementary set of experiments.
-The activities covered topics such as ...
+The activities covered topics such as computer control of laboratory instruments; First-Order Circuits;Second-Order Circuits; Basic Op-Amp Circuit I;Basic Op-Amp Circuit II; Active Filters; Second-Order Active Filter Circuits; Linear Op-Amp Oscillators; Relaxation Oscillators; Diode Devices and Applications; the Bipolar Junction Transistor; MOSFET Amplifier; the BJT Differential Amplifier.